Critical Care Rotation

 The Section of Critical Care has a total of 12 faculty members with backgrounds in Anesthesiology, Internal Medicine, Pulmonary Medicine, Emergency Medicine and Neurology, plus 6 advanced practitioners (Nurse Practitioners and Physician Assistants).
 There is also an entirely separate section of Pediatric Critical Care (PICU).

-The critical care group has an active basic and clinical research programs.
-For interested residents, the resources of the group are available to assist in research projects.
+The critical care group has an active basic and clinical research program.
+For interested residents, the resources of group are available to assist in projects.
 RETURN TO ROTATION MENU